 I always get a kick out of walking through Whistler’s pedestrian-only village center.
 It feels faintly European, with a mix of familiar retail shops, unique restaurants and local hangouts that appeal to all kinds of visitors.
 This universal appeal is a key to Whistler’s success in becoming the largest ski resort in Canada, and one of the best and busiest in North America.
 The mountains and snow conditions help too of course, as skiing remains at the heart of Whistler’s reason for being.
-The various ingredients for success make Whistler a superior choice as a family holiday destination, one that’s not just limited to winter.
+These ingredients for success make Whistler a superior choice as a family holiday destination, one that’s not just limited to winter.
 Here’s a complete guide of the top 35 things to do in Whistler with kids all year round.

 Things to do in Whistler with Kids